 Section/Part Marks

-Section I
+Section I 20

-Part A
+Part A Objective response question

-Objective response questions 20
+Part B 40

-Part B
+.Short-answer questions

-Short-answer questions 40
+Section II 40

-Section II
+.There are five options.
+Students answer the questions on the two options that they have

-There are five options.
-Students answer the questions on the two options that they have studied.
+studied.

-There are two questions on each option.
-40
+.There are two questions on each option.

 The first question is worth 8 marks and may contain parts.

-The second question is worth 12 marks, with an expected length of response of around 3 $\frac{1}{2}$ examination writing booklet pages (approx. 500 words).
+.The second question is worth 12 marks, with an expected length of response of around 3 1⁄2

-100
+examination writing booklet pages (approx. 500 words).